 Marrero is a medium-sized town located in the state of Louisiana.
 With a population of 33,391 people and 13 constituent neighborhoods, Marrero is the 12th largest community in Louisiana.

 Marrero is an extremely ethnically-diverse town.
 The people who call Marrero home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marrero residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Marrero include French, Italian, German, Irish, and English.

 The most common language spoken in Marrero is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Vietnamese and Spanish.